cohesivestack/ineo/README.md

 ### Restart instance

-Also is possible restart a database instances
+It's also possible to restart a database instance

 ```
 $ ineo restart my_db